finbourne/lusid-sdk-python-preview/sdk/docs/FeesAndCommissionsApi.md

     additional_search_keys = ['additional_search_keys_example'] # list[str] | Any other property keys or fields and their corresponding values that should be matched to reduce the list of rules returned.
 Eg. \"Instrument/default/Name=exampleValue\" or \"AdditionalKey2=Value2\".
 The minimum list of fields available is as follows : \"RuleName\", \"Country\", \"FeeCalculationMethod\", \"FeeMultiplier\", \"MinFeeCalculationMethod\",               \"MinFeeMultiplier\", \"MaxFeeCalculationMethod\", \"MaxFeeMultiplier\", \"PropertyKey\",               \"TransactionType\", \"Counterparty\", \"SettlementCurrency\", \"TransactionCurrency\", \"ExecutionBroker\",               \"Custodian\", \"Exchange\" (optional)

     try:
-        # [EXPERIMENTAL] List the rules available for fees and commissions.
+        # [EXPERIMENTAL] ListAllFees: List the rules available for fees and commissions.
         api_response = api_instance.list_all_fees(additional_search_keys=additional_search_keys)
         pprint(api_response)
     except ApiException as e: